GetintheLoop/painless-sqlalchemy/README.md

 ]
 ```

-*You can obviously combine serialize with filtering:*
+*And we can combine that with filtering:*
 ```python
 Teacher.serialize(
     ['name', 'students.name'],